INTEGRITE Eco-design at the heart of our development

 Paper and cardboard

-There are infinite variants of virgin and recycled pulp paper.
-The ones we use are all FSC™ or PEFC™ certified and are compatible with food use.
-The wood fibers that make up kraft paper can come from wood scraps recovered from sawmills during primary processing and are considered virgin material.
-We take care to use only paper that has not received any surface treatment that would prevent it from being recycled.
+There are endless variations of virgin or recycled pulp paper that are compatible with food use.
+The wood fibers that make up kraft paper can come from wood scraps recovered from sawmills during the first stage of processing and are therefore considered virgin material.
+We take care to use only paper that has not undergone any surface treatment that would prevent it from being recycled.

 - 100 g bags: 100% unbleached recycled paper

-- 250 g sachets: non-chlorinated white kraft paper
+- 250 g bags: white, non-chlorinated kraft paper

-- Infusettes: unbleached hemp and wood paper, without glue or staples
+- Tea bags: unbleached hemp and wood paper, without glue or staples

 Wood cellulose

-This transparent film is also FSC™ certified and includes sustainable forest management.
-Initially manufactured in Europe, it has the particularity of being totally compostable (OK Home Compost, a label that attests to its decomposition even at low temperatures and without heavy metal residues).
-Too often mistaken for plastic, it is not petroleum-based and offers all the guarantees necessary for optimum preservation of our products: thanks to its barrier effect, it provides not only organoleptic protection, but also protection against the migration of volatile elements (inks, glues, etc.).
+This transparent film is FSC™ certified and includes sustainable forest management.
+Originally manufactured in Europe, it has the unique feature of being compostable even when printed.
+Often mistaken for plastic, it is not petroleum-based and offers all the necessary guarantees for optimal preservation of our products: thanks to its barrier effect, it provides organoleptic protection as well as protection against the migration of volatile elements (inks, glues, etc.).

-The 100g and 250g sachets are lined with it for better flavor preservation.
-It is removed from the paper at the end of its life.
+The 100 g and 250 g tea bags are lined with it for better preservation of the aromas.
+It should be removed from the paper at the end of its life.

 Metal

-An indispensable accessory for any tea merchant, our tea tins (50g, 100g, 1kg and 1.5kg) are made from tinplate and protected by an ISO 9001-certified food-safe varnish, guaranteed free from bisphenol A and phthalates.
-This material is highly appreciated for its aroma-preserving qualities and long-term reusability.
-Among our various ranges, you'll find printed or blank tinplate tubes, with metal or plastic handle lids for those made in Europe.
+Essential accessories for any tea merchant, our tea tins (50 g, 100 g, 1 kg, and 1.5 kg) are made of tinplate and protected by an ISO 9001-certified food-grade varnish guaranteed to be free of bisphenol A and phthalates.
+This material is highly valued for its aroma-preserving qualities and its long-term reusability.
+Our different ranges include printed or plain tinplate tubes with metal or plastic handles for those manufactured in Europe.

-The latest arrival: tubes from the Rares & Précieux range are made in France and feature a "plugin" lid, a technique recently reintroduced in France and previously manufactured exclusively in China.
-With the relocation of this know-how to China having drastically reduced development possibilities in Europe, this tube with this type of lid is quite simply exceptional to date!
+The latest additions: the tubes in the Rare & Precious range are made in France and feature a "plug-in" lid, a technique recently reintroduced in France and previously manufactured exclusively in China.
+The relocation of this expertise to China has drastically reduced development opportunities in Europe, making this type of lid simply exceptional today!

 Other materials used in food packaging

-Fossil-based plastics such as polyethylene, polyethylene terephthalate, polypropylene, etc., are still the most common because they are inexpensive and widely manufactured.
-Depending on their properties (protection against oils, liquids or dry products), they are amalgamated with other materials, such as aluminum and/or paper, in what we call complexing or laminating.
-Doypacks are often equipped with this process, although the quantity of plastic sometimes makes it possible to recycle the finished product.
+Fossil-based plastics such as polyethylene, polyethylene terephthalate, polypropylene, etc. are still the most common today because they are inexpensive and widely manufactured.
+Depending on their properties (protection against oils, liquids, or dry products), they are combined with other materials such as aluminum and/or paper in a process known as lamination.
+Doypacks and pouches are equipped with a very thin protective layer.

 Bioplastics

-Totally opaque and a barrier (it offers the necessary protection to preserve the product), it has the distinction of being the only material that can be recycled for life.
-Despite its sulphurous reputation, it continues to be widely used in food packaging, and its manufacture, though disastrous, remains widespread because, to this day, it offers characteristics that no other material can replace.
-Most of the tea bags you find on the market, small but especially large formats, are equipped with it.
+Completely opaque and impermeable (providing the necessary protection to preserve the product), it has the distinction of being the only material that can be recycled indefinitely.
+Despite its controversial reputation, it continues to be widely used in food packaging and its manufacture, although disastrous, remains widespread because, to date, it offers characteristics that no other material can replace.
+Some of our pouches contain it.

 Long-standing partnerships with local suppliers

-Our purchasing policy is to give preference to local suppliers and service providers, so we use French and European companies wherever possible.
-Particularly attached to long-term relationships, we want these partnerships to be long-lasting and to remain a cornerstone of our product development.
+Our purchasing policy is to favor local suppliers and service providers, so we use French or European companies as much as possible.
+We are particularly committed to long-term relationships and want these partnerships to be sustainable and remain a foundation for our product development.

-For example, most of the printers we work with are Imprim'Vert® certified, a label which covers 5 criteria:
+These companies are selected based on specifications that take into account our values and ecological interests.
+For example, the printers we work with are Imprim'Vert® certified, a label that covers five criteria:

 - Non-use of toxic products

-As you can see, designing packaging that respects the environment requires the assessment of a number of criteria, taking into account what's available on the market:
+As you can see, designing environmentally friendly packaging requires assessing a number of criteria, taking into account what is already available on the market:

-- the material used and the impact of its entire life cycle,
+- the material used and its impact throughout its life cycle,

 - the proximity of the manufacturer and its best practices,

-- the technology used and its environmental impact,
+- the technology used and its impact on the environment,

-Since relocation to China, European and French companies have lost much of their know-how in this area.
-Recently, however, there has been a growing awareness of the need to repatriate or reinvent local industry.
-Our containers are manufactured as close as possible to our site, in France or in Europe, whenever possible.
+Since relocating to China, European and French companies have lost much of their expertise in this area.
+However, there has recently been a growing awareness of the need to repatriate or reinvent local industry.
+Our containers are manufactured as close as possible to our site, in France or Europe, whenever possible.

-Our Quality and Packaging departments ensure compliance with the various regulations in force, and keep abreast of developments in the sector, which would enable us to move even further towards respect for the Earth and for people.
-Original, aesthetic and in keeping with our products, our packaging is the fruit of our commitment and creativity, always on the move!
+Our Quality and Packaging departments ensure compliance with the various regulations in force and keep abreast of developments in the sector, enabling us to make even greater progress in respecting the Earth and its people.
+Original, attractive and in keeping with our products, our packaging is the result of our commitment and creativity, which are constantly evolving!

-Tin tubes are suitable for all teas, plain or flavored, and are particularly suitable for fragile, high-end teas.
-As they are easier to handle and ensure optimum preservation of your teas, they can be stored in a dry place, away from humidity and light.
-Once empty, the tube can be refilled or reused at will in the kitchen to hold other dry foods (sugar, rice, pasta, pulses...).
-At the end of their useful life, these tea tins can be deposited in the metal sorting bin.
+Tin cans are suitable for all teas, plain or flavored, and are particularly suitable for fragile and high-end teas.
+They are easier to handle and provide optimal storage for your teas, which can be kept in a dry place, away from moisture and light.
+Once empty, the tube can be refilled or reused as desired in stores, but also in the kitchen to store other dry foods (sugar, rice, pasta, dried vegetables, etc.).
+At the end of their life, these tea tins should be placed in the metal recycling bin.